top of page

 Finding your identity and a sense of meaning outside of work isn’t always easy.
 Sometimes the trick is to use clues from work, and then widen your lens to see the whole person who shows up at the office each day.
 For example, a retiring property developer told me she was proud of the deals she had put together throughout her career.
 I asked, “what are the personal qualities that led to your success in that regard?”
 She noted that she liked engaging with others, uncovering their priorities, and negotiating mutually beneficial terms.
 As we discussed her identity, she thought more deeply and said, “among other things, I’m an inquisitive person who tries to overcome differences and find common ground.”
 She saw this as an essential aspect of her identity, beyond doing deals, and recognized that it would surely play a role in her next chapter.

-If you’re thinking of stopping work in 2023, remember that you’re more than your job title.
+If you’re thinking of stopping work at some point in the near future, remember that you’re more than your job title.
 To make the retirement transition easier, give some advance thought to your identity and how it can be expressed.

 bottom of page